Will you get dementia? Many may not understand their risk

 The results raise concerns because doctors can help people manage conditions such as high blood pressure and diabetes that have been linked with dementia risk, Maust, said.

-Among those who said their physical health was only fair or poor, a substantial 40 percent thought they were at low risk for Alzheimer’s disease or other dementia.
+Among those who said their physical health was only fair or poor, a substantial 40% thought they were at low risk for Alzheimer’s disease or other dementia.
 Almost the same portion rated their chances as likely even though they reported very good or excellent physical health.

 More whites than blacks or Hispanics surveyed believed they were likely to develop dementia and almost two-thirds of blacks said they were unlikely.
 Only 93 blacks were surveyed, making it difficult to generalize those results to all U.S. blacks.
-But U.S. minorities face higher risks for dementia than whites — blacks face double the risk — and the Alzheimer’s Association has outreach programs that aim to raise awareness in black and Hispanic communities.
+But U.S. minorities face higher risks for dementia than whites — blacks face double the risk — and the Alzheimer’s group has programs in black and Hispanic communities.

 “There’s lots of work to do … to educate the public so they can take some actions to protect themselves,” Fargo said.